-\paragraph{Low-level Planning.} As shown in Table \ref{tab:results_low_level_planning}, Claude 3.5 Sonnet and GPT-4o maintain top across three low-level planning strategies.
+As shown in Table \ref{tab:results_low_level_planning}, Claude 3.5 Sonnet and GPT-4o maintain top across three low-level planning strategies.
 Llama-3.1-70B falls far behind all closed-source LLMs, with large gaps of 9\%--15\% from GPT-3.5-turbo.
 Exceptionally, GPT-3.5-turbo receives a low BPPA of 21.70\% when running the \textit{all} strategy, possibly due to its limitation in long context understanding.
-Additionally, higher-ranked LLMs show higher accuracy in identifying and correcting inaccurate body part positions during self-reflection (Figure \ref{fig:auto_model_comparison_reflection}).

 To examine what drives BPPA differences across LLMs, we visualize body-part-wise BPPA for LLMs using the \textit{hierarchical} strategy in Figure \ref{fig:BPPA_by_body_part_and_llm}.
 The relative performance of LLMs remains consistent with the overall BPPA shown in Table \ref{tab:results_low_level_planning} for most body parts, except that GPT-3.5-turbo shows notably higher BPPA for \texttt{Knee} and \texttt{Wrist}. \texttt{Upper Arm} shows notably low BPPA, possibly due to its high degree-of-freedom.
-We discuss the correlation between body part complexity and BPPA in \S \ref{sec:discussion_low_level_planning}.
+We discuss the correlation between body part complexity and BPPA in \S \ref{sec:discussion_low_level_planning}.~\footnote{Additionally, higher-ranked LLMs show higher accuracy in identifying and correcting inaccurate body part positions during self-reflection (Appendix \ref{appendix:reflection}).}

 For the same LLM, the performance ranking of strategies from highest to lowest (Table \ref{tab:results_low_level_planning}) is mostly \textit{hierarchical}, \textit{one\_by\_one}, and \textit{all}, which indicates that increased structural guidance in prompting enables LLMs to generate more precise body part positions, suggesting enhanced utilization of their inherent understanding of human motion details.
 Furthermore, we visualize the body-part-wise BPPA for strategies in Figure \ref{fig:BPPA_by_body_part_and_strategy}.
 The \textit{all} strategy falls far behind across all body parts.
-The \textit{hierarchical} strategy outperforms \textit{one\_by\_one} in most body parts, except from high-degree-of-freedom body parts \texttt{Upper Arm} and \texttt{Upper Leg}.
+The \textit{hierarchical} strategy outperforms \textit{one\_by\_one} in most body parts, except for high-degree-of-freedom body parts \texttt{Upper Arm} and \texttt{Upper Leg}.
 This indicates that heuristically defined querying structures might be too rigid compared to more flexible position-by-position selection for complex articulations.